 - takes between 30 seconds to two minutes (depending on the pathogens targeted)

 - can be retrofitted to existing systems and is suitable for in-line processes

 - has broadspectrum antimicrobial activity including killing dangerous bugs such as salmonella and listeria

 - can be used alone or in combination with another treatment

 When will supercharged air treatments be available?

-SP’s team have finished the experimental stage and are now scaling up with a commercial partner.
-They expect to demonstrate the new decontamination tool to industry in 2020 and work with growers and packers to continuously improve the technology.
+SP’s team has finished the experimental stage and is now scaling up with a commercial partner.
+The team expects to demonstrate the new decontamination tool to industry in 2020 and work with growers and packers to continuously improve the technology.